-Back in 1765, a fiery reformed Baptist pastor by the name of Hezekiah Smith founded the Baptist Church in Haverhill.
+Back in 1765, a fiery reformed Baptist pastor by the name of Hezekiah Smith founded The Baptist Church in Haverhill.
 Rev. Smith was commissioned to service in the War of Independence as a chaplain to General George Washington, who became an acquaintance.
 Smith returned to Haverhill and continued to evangelize and plant churches throughout New England.
 Our charter was later signed by John Hancock, Governor of Massachusetts.

 The church was eager to engage in the modern missions movement.
 When Adoniram Judson became a Baptist, he needed new support from home.
 First Baptist Church of Haverhill was eager to support the young couple in reaching the Burmese!
-The first single female missionary, Charlotte White, was a member of First Baptist Haverhill.
+The first appointed female missionary, Charlotte White, was a member of First Baptist Haverhill.

 Stephen P. Hill took his first pastorate at First Baptist Church of Haverhill, MA.
 In 1836, Rev. Hill published, "Christian Hymns," a collection of 655 hymns he wrote.
 After eventually moving on to Washington, D.C., he was chosen as Chaplain of the Senate in 1856.